Our Gear

 The Instant Up 4P has been a pleasant surprise addition to our camping gear, and not just because we now almost always win tent setting up competitions with our friends.
 It is extremely easy to set up, as well as take down and pack up, which means more time exploring or simply enjoying our surroundings whilst having a drink instead of manoeuvring poles through slots.
 It’s roomy enough for us tall folk to stand up in and move around, even with an air mattress blown up in it.
 The only drawback to it is the fly sits very close to the front door, so when you get out of the tent there’s really no way to do it without pushing up against the fly first, which isn’t ideal when it’s wet.
 Other than that we love it, so much so that we’ve inadvertently convinced four other friends to get their own.
 The tent will be extremely handy for our 4X4 adventures where the caravan won’t be able to make the trip, such as the Simpson Desert or Cape York.

-The hiking tent:
+The hiking tent

+Our hiking tent is an Outdoor Expedition Ninox 3600.
 It’s a very clever design; when setting up you actually put the fly up first, then the body of the tent attaches into it, which comes in handy if setting up in inclement weather.
-It has an annex (apparently also know as a vestibule) to put bags and anything you may want to leave outside of your tent (public service announcement: do NOT leave closed-toe shoes outside of your tent overnight…you don’t know what critters may be in there when you go to put them on in the morning).
+It has an annex (apparently also known as a vestibule) to put bags and anything you may want to leave outside of your tent (public service announcement: do NOT leave closed-toe shoes outside of your tent overnight…you don’t know what critters may be in there when you go to put them on in the morning).
 It weighs 3.6kg and is long enough for us tall folk to lie down in comfortably.
-We look forward to taking it on many more multi day hikes, such as Flinders Chase National Park on Kangaroo Island in South Australia or one of the many walks through Tasmania.
+We’ve taken it on several multi-day hikes over the years and have yet to find a fault in it.

 And there you have it; the story of how we ended up with our most important gear!
-Of course picking the right gear is very individual, but hopefully this has given you some good tips and ideas of what to look for when searching for your perfect gear.
+Of course picking the right gear is very individual, but hopefully this has given you some good tips and ideas of what to look for when searching for your perfect setup.
 If you have any questions or comments for us, get in touch with us here!